 See the real-time energy output of our photovoltaic system on the Student Union.

 FLC has been part of the Real Food Movement since 2013.
 "Real food" means local, ecologically sound, fair-trade, and humane food products.
 Taking the Real Food Challenge, FLC commits to serving 20% real food on campus.
 We were the second college in Colorado to take the challenge.

 While the college has been recycling and composting for years, recent improvements have made it faster and easier.
-Recently installed in the Student Union is the Rocket Composter, service the San Juan Dining Room and the Rocket Grill.
+The Rocket Composter in the Studen Union handles any discarded food from the San Juan Dining Room and the Rocket Grill.
 This commercial composter reduces food waste by 70%.

 To remove behavioral barriers to recycling, single stream recycling allows people on campus to put nearly all materials into a single bin, including paperboard, plastics, and even glass.